 5. Clean Fascias and Soffits.

 Small animals love to nest in warm fascia vents during the winter months.
-Inspect and clean soffits, fscias and vents of nests and debris before spring comes.
+Inspect and clean soffits, fascias and vents of nests and debris before spring comes.

-Please only attempt to undertake these tasks if you can do so safely, in dry weather conditions, and, ideally, with a second person nearby to hold the ladder or to assist you in case of emergency.
+Know your limits!
+Please only attempt to undertake roof-maintenance tasks if you can do so safely, in dry weather conditions, and, ideally, with a second person nearby to hold the ladder or to assist you in case of emergency.
 If you have a very high or steep roof, or simply feel insecure about climbing a ladder, you may want to consider hiring a licensed and bonded professional to perform these tasks for you.

 Keep in mind that even the best-maintained roof reaches the end of its life span eventually, usually after 15-20 years.
 At that time, a home’s roof should be replaced.

 Your homeowner’s insurance will cover repairs to your roof if damages are due to a covered peril (such as a fire or windstorm).
-However, damagesthat result from a lack of maintenance are not covered by a standard homeowner’s policy.
+However, damage that results from a lack of maintenance is not covered by a standard homeowner’s policy.